 His latest novel, Under a Hammock Moon

-, is a comic love/adventure story set on a small Caribbean island similar to the one where he lives with his artist wife, Juliet.
-They also have a house in the South of France and an apartment in London.
-He has two daughters and two grandchildren in their 20s.
+, is a comic love/adventure story set on a small Caribbean island similar to the one where he lived with his artist wife, Juliet.
+They also had a house in the South of France and an apartment in London.
+He had two daughters and two grandchildren in their 20s.
 Juliet has a son, a daughter and five grandchildren.